Disruptive by design.

 Ready To Join Our Next Cohort?

-COHORT 3 PRIORITY APPLICATIONS NOW OPEN
+COHORT 3 WAITLIST NOW OPEN

 Less than 20% of businesses ran by women of color receive traditional business loans to cover startup costs.
 Additionally, women of color account for less than 2% of the firms that receive venture capital funding.
 It’s time to put financial resources in the hands of those who need it the most.